hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/Communicator.md

 **Addressing Example 1:**

-`Agent=*,Worker=R`: A message will be routed to all agents, then each agent will pass it to a single random worker for processing.
+`Agent=*,Worker=R`: A message will be routed to all agents, then each agent will pass it to a single random worker, and each worker will pass the message for processing.

 **Addressing Example 2:**